PBJI/FileManagerNode/README.md

     - `fullPath` (string): The path to be checked or created.

 15. **`clearTempFiles()`**
-- Dele  tes all temporary files created by the `FileManager` upon program exit.
+- Deletes all temporary files created by the `FileManager` upon program exit.

 16. **`exists(targetPath)`**
   - Checks if a specified path exists.